thecraic/aws-iot-databricks-workshop/content/StreamingAnalytics/LaunchDatabricksCluster.md

 ### 2. Launch a Databricks Cluster

 In this section you will launch a Databricks cluster in your AWS account with the instance profile created in earlier sections.
-This will allow jobs to establish a connaction between the Kinesis Stream and the Databricks workspace.
+This will allow jobs to establish a connection between the Kinesis Stream and the Databricks workspace.

 **:white_check_mark: Step-by-step directions**